 Under grant support from Canadian Institute of Health Research (CIHR), the EASI was developed and validated in English and French (1) to help family physicians detect those in their practices who are victims of elder abuse.
-Since mistreatment and neglect of older adults is a complex phenomenon with a multitude of suggested risk factors, a number of theories as to its etiology, and a broad range of physical or psychological manifestations, the EASI was not designed to be a screening tool in the traditional sense.
-Rather, the EASI respects doctors’ decision-making and diagnostic strategies that commonly involve indices of suspicion.
-It therefore aims to raise a doctor’s level of suspicion about elder abuse to a level at which the physician himself or herself makes in-depth exploration or asks permission of the patient to refer her or him for specialized evaluation by social service workers, adult protection workers, or specially trained police.
+Mistreatment and neglect of older adults is a complex phenomenon with a multitude of suggested risk factors.
+As well, there are a number of theories as to its etiology, and a broad range of physical or psychological manifestations.
+Consequently, the EASI was not designed to be a screening tool in the traditional sense.
+Rather, the EASI respects doctors’ decision-making and diagnostic strategies that commonly involve "indices of suspicion".
+The EASI therefore aims to raise a doctor’s level of suspicion about elder abuse to a level at which the physician himself or herself makes in-depth exploration about possible mistreatment, or asks patient permission to refer her or him for specialized evaluation by social service workers, adult protection workers, or specially trained police.

 The EASI was validated for enquiry by family physicians of patients in their offices aged 65 and over, with a Folstein MMSE score of 24 or above.
 The EASI is comprised of only six questions and is rapid to administer.
 The first five are asked by the doctor and answered by the patient in a YES / NO format.
-The sixth question is answered by the doctor, based on his or her observaitons of the patient.
-In the majority of cases EASI completion takes about two minutes to do; maximum reported time is five minutes.
+The sixth question is answered by the doctor, based on his or her observations of the patient.
+EASI completion commonly takes only two to five minutes.

 All six questions should be queried in the order in which they appear in the EASI.
 A response of YES on one or more of questions 2-6 should raise concern about mistreatment.
 Those who wish to explore a positive response further might be helped by referring to a practical review of elder abuse entitled “Understanding elder abuse in family practice” (2), or to a review created for the use of some specialists.
 (3)

 The Elder Abuse Suspicion Index has been demonstrated to have content validity in seven diverse countries.
-(4) In work supported by the New Horizons for Seniors Program of Human Resources and Social Development Canada it has been shown feasible and acceptable by seniors for use in a self-administered format (EASI-sa), a process highly acceptable to them (5).
-The pros and cons of doctor-administered versus self-administered EASI have been explored with funding from the Public Agency of Canada and are pending publication.
+(4) In work supported by the New Horizons for Seniors Program of Human Resources and Social Development Canada the EASI has been shown feasible for seniors to self-administer in a modified format (EASI-sa), a process highly acceptable to them (5).
+The pros and cons of doctor-administered versus self-administered EASI have been explored with funding from the Public Agency of Canada and will likely vary from site to site.
 The use of the EASI provides a means to ensure that men, sometimes missed as victims of elder abuse, are equally queried about mistreatment.
-Our interest in exploring gender differences in elder abuse have been looked at by doing secondary analysis of data from the CIHR study reported simultaneously in a published journal article (6) and book chapter (7).
+Our interest in exploring gender differences in elder abuse were looked at by doing secondary analysis of data from our original CIHR study work and have been simultaneously in a published journal article (6) and book chapter (7).
 Further secondary analysis of data from our EASI development and validation work has generated some understanding of the different approaches to elder abuse taken by various disciplines (social workers, nurses, physicians).
 Consideration of this may help in deciding whether other professions can use the EASI.
 (8)

-The need to make physicians more aware about tools that may assist them in elder abuse detection identification has been put forward (9), and with that goal in mind our team has collaborated with a project of the National Initiative for Care of the Elderly (NICE) and the Division of Aging and Seniors of the Public Health Agency of Canada to create an EASI pocketcard that has been distributed to family physicians across Canada.
+The need to help physicians become more aware of tools that may assist them in elder abuse detection has been put forward.
+(9) In line with that goal our team has collaborated with the National Initiative for Care of the Elderly (NICE) and the Division of Aging and Seniors of the Public Health Agency of Canada to create an EASI pocketcard which was distributed to family physicians across Canada.
 Aspects of this pocketcard were subsequently evaluated by a random sample of these family doctors as to appearance and readability.
 (10)

-As of January 2012 we are aware of 8 linguistic versions of the EASI (see the drop-down boxes below).
-There are the English and French versions validated by our team, as well as 6 other linguistic versions created internationally by others.
-Those that we are aware of have been reproduced on this webpage with the permission of their authors, who are identified with their versions.
+As of October 2015 we are aware of 9 linguistic versions of the EASI (see the drop-down boxes below).
+There are the English and French versions validated by our team, as well as 7 other linguistic versions created internationally by others.
+The latter have been reproduced on this webpage with the permission of their authors, who are identified with their versions.
 We are grateful to them for their collaboration and collegiality.
 We would welcome learning about any other versions of the EASI, and are open to including them on the website so that others might have increased access to them.

 © The Elder Abuse Suspicion Index (EASI) was granted copyright by the Canadian Intellectual Property Office ( Industry Canada) February 21, 2006.
 (Registration No. 10364590)